Waffles4Ransom/Waffles4Ransom.github.io/_posts/2019-09-03-ive_got_the_world_on_a_string.markdown

 Knowing what to order (or never order again!) is half the battle.

 ### Basic Features
-* once a user has signed up they can view - all drinks uploaded by every user on the community homepage or  a personal homepage to view all their own drinks
+* once a user has signed up they can view - all drinks uploaded by every user on the community homepage or a personal homepage of all their own drinks
 * the user can create, edit, and delete a drink
 * a drink has a name, type, bar & location, a rating out of 0-10, and an optional image

 ### Getting Started
-So the steps I followed to bring this website into the world:
+The steps I followed to bring this website into the world:
 1. build out the basic file structure
 2. set up the git repo
 3. set up the mechanics to get the site wired up correctly a lá a Gemfile, config.ru, env.rb, .gitignore, etc.